 A Request For Proposal is an invitation for timber frame companies and contractors to provide bids on work to be done in constructing your home.
-This competitive bidding process allows you to compare a number of different companies before making a decision and gives to the best chance to get apples to apples bids.
+This competitive bidding process allows you to compare a number of different companies before making a decision and gives you the best chance to get apples to apples bids.

 Some of the aspects to consider include pricing, the company location relative to your building site, the timber framers ability to deliver the products or services, the prior performance of the company and the timeliness in which they are able to complete their jobs and deliver their products.